End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Summary and Outlook

+To test the generalizability of the proposed framework, it has been evaluated on the same experimental dataset introduced in \cite{ren2025single}.
+Our framework achieves 34.17 dB PSNR and 0.9076 SSIM.
+Although this result is lower than the 41.71 dB PSNR reported in \cite{ren2025single}, it still indicates high-fidelity reconstruction, especially considering that our design has a high compression ratio of 4 with $\sim 62$-fold improvement.

-\section{Summary and outlook}
+\section{Summary and Outlook}

-In summary, we have presented an end-to-end framework for snapshot full-Stokes polarization imaging that jointly optimizes a meta-optic frontend and a neural reconstruction backend.
-By employing a trainable metasurface surrogate model, the differentiable frontend learns an optical measurement operator tailored for full-Stokes polarization recovery rather than intensity-only target.
-This strategy is effective in a hybrid metasurface-refractive system and a pure meta-optic system.
-Notably, on a real-world dataset, the framework reconstructs monochromatic and RGB-achromatic full-Stokes images from a snapshot measurement, with the RGB configuration operating at a high compression ratio of 12.
+In summary, we have presented an end-to-end framework for snapshot full-Stokes polarization imaging.
+The single-layered meta-optic frontend and a neural reconstruction backend are jointly optimized.
+By employing a trainable MLP-based surrogate model, the differentiable meta-optics frontend learns an optical measurement operator tailored for full-Stokes polarization recovery rather than intensity-only imaging.
+Notably, on a real-world dataset, the compact single-layered metasurface reconstructs monochromatic and RGB-achromatic full-Stokes images from a snapshot measurement, with the RGB configuration operating at an aggressively high compression ratio of 12.

-Beyond the absolute reconstruction metrics, the central result is that co-designed optical encoding substantially improves the reconstructability of the inverse problem relative to fixed or unstructured encoders.
-The main reason for the performance gain does not arise merely from a stronger reconstruction network, but from learning a task-specific optical encoder jointly with the digital decoder.
-This is especially important for full-Stokes imaging, where spectral and polarization information must be compressed into a single information channel under realistic physical constraints.
-This result supports the central premise of end-to-end meta-optical imaging: for highly compressed inverse problems, the quality of the encoded measurement is as important as the expressive power of the reconstruction algorithm.
-The example metasurfaces and metalenses designed in this work are experimentally feasible, composed of rectangular nanopillars.
+Beyond the absolute reconstruction metrics, the central result is that co-designed optical encoding substantially improves the reconstructability of the inverse problem relative to fixed or random encoders.
+The main reason for the performance gain does not arise merely from a stronger reconstruction network, but from the joint learning process of the task-specific optical encoder and the digital decoder.
+This is critical for RGB-achromatic full-Stokes polarization imaging, where spectral and polarization information are compressed into a single information channel under realistic physical constraints.
+This result supports the central premise of end-to-end meta-optical imaging: for highly compressed inverse problems, the quality of the frontend optical encoding is as important as the expressive power of the reconstruction backend.
+Additionally, the meta-optic system designed by the proposed framework is experimentally feasible by incorporating rectangular nanopillars.